-Fannie Mae reported today that the Single-Family Serious Delinquency rate declined slightly in October to 1.58% from 1.59% in September.
-The serious delinquency rate is down from 1.92% in October 2014, and this is the lowest level since August 2008.
+Fannie Mae reported that the Single-Family Serious Delinquency rate was unchanged at 1.01% in October, from 1.01% in September.
+The serious delinquency rate is down from 1.21% in October 2016.

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59%.

 By vintage, for loans made in 2004 or earlier (4% of portfolio), 2.82% are seriously delinquent.
 For loans made in 2005 through 2008 (7% of portfolio), 5.91% are seriously delinquent, For recent loans, originated in 2009 through 2017 (89% of portfolio), only 0.33% are seriously delinquent.
 So Fannie is still working through poor performing loans from the bubble years.

 In the short term - over the next couple of months - the delinquency rate will probably increase slightly due to the hurricanes.
 After the hurricane bump, maybe the rate will decline another 0.3 percentage points or so to a cycle bottom, but this is pretty close to normal.